Andrea-Laserna/cmsc128-IndivProject_Laserna/README.md

 ## This is Dooby, a to-do list made by Andrea Laserna.

 I used Flask and SQLite as backend because I am comfortable with Python and it is easier for me to work with.
+I've worked with SQLite before in a discord bot I built a year ago...

-To run the app, make sure you are in the flask-server directory and run
+To run the app, make sure you are in the flask-server directory and run the command below in the terminal

 ```
 python app.py